Brand Measurement Case Studies

 Case Studies 5 & 6 · Cross-Channel Validation

-The Performance Brand-Building Playbook Replicates Across Categories and Channels
+The Results Replicate Across Categories and Channels

 Both results below came from top-of-funnel brand-building campaigns only — no DR. Both outperformed direct response by every measured standard.
-Two more data points proving this is not a one-off.
+Two more data points showing this is not a one-off.
 More case studies are being added continuously.

 Global Outdoor Gear Brand · Wholesale + DTC